lucas-dpontes/NeoBank-User-Engagement-Analysis/README.md

 title: Churner
 ---
 flowchart LR
-    id1(Existing users for more than 6 months whose last transaction occurred at least 6 months ago
+    id1(A existing user for more than 6 months whose last transaction occurred at least 6 months ago
 )
 ```